horizontalsystems/Unstoppable-Wallet-Website/src/faq/android/en/balance/why-receive-button-for-the-coin-appears-disabled.md

-# Why 'receive' button for the coin appears disabled?
+# Why 'receive' button appears disabled?

 The only case when the button to 'Receive' or deposit cryptocurrency to the wallet should appear disabled is when a user hasn't completed backup steps for the active wallet.